 \subsection{Analysis and Results}

-In our experiments, we individually ablate out each of the aforementioned phenomena under two settings: (1) \aanns{} are removed during training in addition to the phenomena; and when possible, (2) \aanns{} are seen during training.
+In our experiments, we individually ablate out each of the aforementioned phenomena under two settings: (1) \aanns{} are removed during training in addition to the target phenomena; and when possible, (2) \aanns{} are seen during training.
 (1) is a stricter setting, since here the LMs see neither the target phenomenon nor a single instance of the \aann{}.
-Comparing average \slor{}s obtained in this condition to that obtained for the \noaann{} can shed light on the the extent to which the target phenomenon is critical in allowing LMs to assign non-trivial probabilities on unseen \aanns{}, \textit{zero-shot}.
-On the other hand, (2) still allows for the LMs to perform lexical generalization \citep{kim2022uncontrolled} from seen \aann{} instances---where they may arrive at strong acceptability measures on the test \aanns{} by performing slot filling, without necessarily relying on the hypothesized phenomena (characterization of which is equally important).
+Comparing average \slor{}s obtained in this condition to that obtained for the \noaann{} can shed light on the extent to which the target phenomenon is critical in allowing LMs to assign non-trivial probabilities on unseen \aanns{}, \textit{zero-shot}.
+On the other hand, (2) still allows for LMs to perform lexical generalization \citep{kim2022uncontrolled}, where they may exhibit strong probabilities on the test \aanns{} by performing slot filling, without necessarily relying on the hypothesized phenomena.